 As we began to do our research on Gary, Dave, TSR, et al, and talked with people who knew the history, we got a glimpse at just how fascinating their story truly is.
 The way you have to imagine it is to take the story of Facebook, add the Hatfields & the McCoys, throw in some VH1’s Behind the Music and then make sure everyone has forgotten what really happened.
 It’s a complex, multifaceted story that keeps unfolding the longer we work on this film.
 I get excited thinking about it.

 We hope that by the time we release this film, it will show the impact of the game in the most compelling way possible.

 The one regret is that we didn’t start before Gary and Dave passed away.
 They have left behind a legacy that I think they themselves have never envisioned fully.
 They will be missed.

-We’re very much in the middle of production, having spent the better part of 2011-2012 getting interviews with some of the key players at TSR, a few historians and a handful of great thinkers.
-We’ve got a lot more interviews to go, research to do and archive footage to look through.
-We hope to finish by 2014, the 40th anniversary of the release of the first box set of D&D. Wouldn’t that be something?
+Currently, we’re in the chambers of production, having spent the better parts of 2011-2013 in pre-production stages and then securing interviews with some of the key players at TSR, relevant D&D historians, a handful of incredibly creative game-developers, and those that have been inspired by and influenced by role-playing way beyond a table top.
+We’ve got a few more interviews to go, more research to conduct and archive media to mine through.
+We hope to finish this year, 2014, the 40th anniversary of the release of the first box set of D&D.

-We’ve got a long road ahead of us, but as Bilbo Baggins once said, “It’s a dangerous business, Frodo, going out of your door.
+We’ve got a road ahead of us.
+Bilbo Baggins once said, “It’s a dangerous business, Frodo, going out of your door.
 You step into the road, and if you don’t keep your feet, there is no knowing where you might be swept off to.”